 So what has our wage earner purchased from society?
 What has he consented to buy?
 Accepting the extremely elastic definition of “consent” employed by proponents of constitutional government, he has “consented” to purchase protection of his life, liberty, and property.
 As Thomas Paine put it, his responsibility is to “surrender up a part of his property to furnish means for the protection of the rest.”
 If there is any responsibility incumbent upon him, it is to pay for these services rendered and no more.
 Even taxation for this purpose has a dubious moral foundation, as our wage earner has never really consented to purchase even this.
 That is why Paine also referred to government as “a necessary evil.”

 Absurdity is at the root of all statist thinking, producing bizarre and disastrous results.
-The statist seeks to grant rights to the labor of others, such as healthcare, education, or housing, and corresponding responsibilities to provide these services under the threat of violence.
-Neither these rights nor these responsibilities exist.
-The supposed rights are claimed by one person and the corresponding responsibility placed upon another.
+The statist seeks to grant rights to the labor of others, such as healthcare, education, or housing, with corresponding responsibilities for others to provide these services under the threat of violence if they don’t.
+Neither these rights nor these responsibilities can possibly exist, as the supposed rights are claimed by one person and the corresponding responsibility placed upon another.
 If one wonders how a government can get so out of control that it spends all it can possibly tax from its citizens and all it can possibly borrow, yet still seems to need more, then false rights and responsibilities are a good place to start.

 Paine, Thomas Common Sense from Paine: Collected Writings Literary Classics of the United States, Inc. New York, NY 1955 pg.
 7